Ki-Seki/beautiful_plots/README.md

     Note:
         The data should be a list of lists, where the first row is the header, and the first column is the label.
+Missing values are allowed.

     Example:
         ```